1 Development of PMP and ACP

 Similarities of PMP and ACP

-Agile project management claims to get rid of the cumbersome process and system documents, but some key project documents are still needed, such as project charter and work agreement, etc. Therefore, the management of the agile system can be considered as the tailoring of a set of entire project management process systems, but the cutting scale is relatively large, which means it would also put forward higher requirements for the adaptability and autonomy of the agile projects team members.
+Agile project management claims to get rid of the cumbersome process and system documents, but some key project documents are still needed, such as project charter and work agreement, etc. Therefore, the management of the agile system can be thought of as the tailoring of a set of entire project management process systems, but the cutting scale is relatively large, which means it would also put forward higher requirements for the adaptability and autonomy of the agile projects team members.

-Differences between PMP and ACP
+Differences between PMP vs ACP

 1. Different management methods are suitable for different types of projects, Scrum is more suitable for unknown, unknowable, or constantly changing projects;